 I'm perfectly aware of the fact that it will be a long time before my baby will be "interesting" to his older sister, but that doesn't stop people from telling me all the damn time.

-Comments like, "You think you're tired now" and, "Soon you'll see how easy you had it" are just plain insensitive.
-We should be in the practice of encouraging and supporting moms who are growing their families, not imbuing the situation with doom and gloom.
+"You think you're tired and, "Soon you'll see how easy you had it" are just plain insensitive.
+We should be in the practice of encouraging and supporting moms who are growing their families, not imbuing the situation with doom and gloom. now"

 If I had a nickel for every time I've heard, "Awww, one of each!"
 I'd have a lot of nickels.